Cyprus in the Eurovision Song Contest 1987

 Cyprus was represented at the Eurovision Song Contest 1987 with the song "Aspro mavro", written by Andreas Papapavlou, with lyrics by Maria Papapavlou, and performed by Alexia.
 The Cypriot participating broadcaster, the Cyprus Broadcasting Corporation (CyBC), internally selected its entry for the contest.

 Before Eurovision

 Internal selection

 The Cyprus Broadcasting Corporation (CyBC) announced it would participate in the Eurovision Song Contest 1987 on 4 November 1986, and on the same day opened a submission period for Cypriot artists and composers to submit songs until 10 January 1987.
-By the end of the submission period, 61 submissions had been received.
+Conflicting sources claim that between 59 and 61 submissions had been received.

-The internal selection was held on 26 January 1987 in the CyBC offices in Nicosia.
-The results were decided by an 18-member jury consisting of CyBC employees and people in the music industry.
+The internal selection was held on 26 January 1987 in a CyBC studio in Nicosia.
+The results were decided by an 18-member jury consisting of CyBC employees and people in the music industry, although conflicting reports claimed there was a 19-member jury.
 The selection consisted of several stages and lasted over ten hours, from around 9:00 EET until 19:20 EET.
 In the last stage, only two songs remained and each jury member had one vote to give to one song.
 The results of the internal selection were announced immediately after the internal selection in a news broadcast.